andressacosta/bpt-static/README.md

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm run dist` that will create dist folder and copy src files
-4. Run `npm watch` to notice changes on assets
+4. Run `npm run watch` to notice changes on assets
-5. Run `npm browsersync` to enable localhost/refresh at any change
+5. Run `npm run browsersync` to enable localhost/refresh at any change

 ## Features